-8.4.4 Cryptographic Functions (FCS)
+8.4.5 Cryptographic Functions (FCS)

-8.4.4.1 General Cryptography
+8.4.5.1 General Cryptography

 Several components of the TOE use cryptographic functions as part of their security functions.
 With the inclusion of the Integrated Cryptographic Services Facility (ICSF) the cryptographic functions may be provided by hardware coprocessors attached to the TOE.
 ICSF checks for the availability of hardware support for individual cryptographic functions and uses this when appropriate.
-In the case where no cryptographic coprocessor is attached to the TOE, the components that use ICSF for cryptographic operations (IPSec, System SSL, z/OS Network Authentication Service) will use software implementation of the cryptographic algorithms.
+In the case where no cryptographic coprocessor is attached to the TOE, the components that use ICSF for cryptographic operations (IPSec, System SSL, z/OS Network Authentication Service) will use software implementations of the cryptographic algorithms.
 IPSec always requires ICSF for AES support, whether using the hardware or software.
-SSH will either use its own software implementation of the cryptographic algorithms but can also be configured to use CPACF (via calls to ICSF) for AES, SHA-1 and the SHA-2 family of hash functions and will use hardware support for the key generation process.
-For the RACDCERT command, the command issuer chooses, by the keywords chosen, whether to use ICSF or a software implementation.
+SSH will use its own software implementation of the cryptographic algorithms, except for AES, TDES, SHA-1 and the SHA-2 family of hash functions, which are provided through CPACF.

-Note that CPACF is not considered a cryptographic coprocessor but a native capability of the z/Architecture processor.
+Note that CPACF is not a cryptographic coprocessor but a native capability of the z/Architecture processor.
 While the functions provided by CPACF may differ by different processor models, the functions provided by the CPACF instructions may be used by any application.
+The CPACF implementation of the AES, TDES, SHA-1 and SHA-2 functions is treated as part of the TSF.